anurag-kqi/MI-7-systems/know_base/process/process.md

 - we have to create n-child processes from single parent process.

 Q15.
 How many processes can I create?
 Is there any limit as how many processes one can create?
+- There is no limit on creating new process.
+- We can create multiple processes.

 Q16.
 What part of code after fork is executed only by child process and why?